edwinboon/azfetch.nvim/README.md

 - Fetch settings from an Azure Function App.
 - Optionally decrypt the settings after fetching.
+- Dynamic resource group handling for each fetch operation.
 - Configurable keybindings and commands.

 ---